quantumlib/Stim/doc/usage_command_line.md

             INPUT MUST BE A CIRCUIT.

-        "match-graph-svg": An image of the decoding graph of a detector error model.
+        "matchgraph-svg": An image of the decoding graph of a detector error model.
 Red lines are errors crossing a logical observable.

             INPUT MUST BE A DETECTOR ERROR MODEL OR A CIRCUIT.

-        "match-graph-3d": A 3d model, in GLTF format, of the decoding graph of a detector error model.
+        "matchgraph-3d": A 3d model, in GLTF format, of the decoding graph of a detector error model.
 Red lines are errors crossing a logical observable.